HIVDiversity/clustering_by_hdbscan/README.md

 # clustering_by_hdbscan

-method to cluster DNA sequences using 1Hot coding, PCA and HDBscan to identify distinct haplotypes in a background of sequencing error
+method to cluster DNA sequences to identify distinct haplotypes in a background of sequencing error

+conda env create -f environment.yaml conda activate clustering